hhru/api/docs_eng/employer_negotiations.md

 to correctly process the request in view history.
 E.g, if the CV is requested from the response to anonymous vacancy, the history will display anonymous name of the company.

+### Errors

-If the vacancy of requested responses doesn't exist or not available to the current user, `404 Not Found` response will be returned.
+* `404 Not Found` - if the vacancy of requested responses doesn't exist or not available to the current user

 <a name="actions-info"></a>
 ### Response/invitation actions (`actions`)